cnyakundi/week-9-ip/README.md

-#  Analyzing financial inclusion in Kenya, Uganda, Tanzania and Rwanda
+#  Python Classification using Naive Bayes and KNeighbors Classifier

 This project was generated with Python, DS Libraries and Jupyter Notebooks